How to Clean White Marble in your Bathroom

 Honed Marble

-If you have honed marble, you will want to clean it with a non-acidic cleaner, or just plain old dish soap and water.
-You can also find specific marble and granite cleaning products that are designed to take care of the delicate marble while giving it the best clean possible.
+If you have honed marble, you want to clean it with a non-acidic cleaner or just plain old dish soap and water.
+You can also find specific marble and granite cleaning products designed to take care of the delicate marble while giving it the best clean possible.
 Honed marble should be cleaned with as little water as possible and wiped up immediately to prevent moisture or cleaner from soaking into the surface.

 countertop materials